Q: Are Fit EVs available?

 Q: Where can I charge the car?

-A: A home charging system is the best way to ensure reliable access to a 240-volt circuit.
-However, more and more public charging stations are being installed across the country.
+A: A home charging system is the best way to ensure reliable access to a 240-volt circuit, and as of June 1, 2013, Leviton's 240-volt home charging station hardware is included in your Fit EV lease (installation and material costs not included).
+Plus, more and more public charging stations are being installed across the country.
 Locations can be found on the standard navigation system or by using the smartphone app.

 Q: What happens if I run out of charge while on the road?